Fact-checked by the CapitalLendingNews editorial team

 How is zero-based budgeting different from the 50/30/20 rule?

-The 50/30/20 rule allocates income by broad percentages — needs, wants, savings — while zero-based budgeting assigns every individual dollar to a named category.
-Zero-based budgeting is more granular and time-intensive but provides significantly more visibility into where money actually goes each month.
+The 50/30/20 rule allocates income by broad percentages, needs, wants, savings, while zero-based budgeting assigns every individual dollar to a named category.
+The zero-based approach is more granular and time-intensive but provides significantly more visibility into where money actually goes each month.

 Sources

-- Consumer Financial Protection Bureau (CFPB) — How to Create a Budget and Stick With It
+- Consumer Financial Protection Bureau, Budgeting: How to Create a Budget and Stick With It